micro-webapps/micro-webapps/README.md

 # Microwebapps without Nulecule

 *NOTE: This section is not up-to-date.
 The following examples has to be ported to new micro-webapps architecture.
-They are still valid when it comes to usage of webconfig-spec, but they are not using shared storage for storing the webserver configuration files.
+They are still valid when it comes to usage of webconf-spec, but they are not using shared storage for storing the webserver configuration files.
 Better stop reading here to not get confused... :)*

 It is also possible to use micro-webapps without the Nulecule project.
 Following examples are showing how to use the micro-webapps with the Kubernetes project: